Updated: Feb 12, 2022

 Last but not least, came the time "spell-checks".
 If you've ever read my blog you probably know that spell-checks are my little baby and I love creating them to study spelling.
 You can check them out here.

 It's basically a dictation exercise but without the teacher 😅 I've created 10 pages, each with 7 different times.
 I laminated them, cut them in half and then stuck them back together using sellotape.
-This way they easily fold and open.
+This way they fold and open easily.
 This material can also be used multiple times by one student.
 Some of my kiddos would pick one a day, some would do all of them in one go.
 You'll know best how to use it with your students.

 So there you go, three activities for those who struggle with telling time and need additional practice.
 Hopefully you'll find them useful.